nivekcode/frontend-heroes/exercise-npm-scripts-build/README.md

 ## Build TypeScript - compile to JavaScript

 1. Let's add a `build:ts` script.
-Inside here we are going to use the `tsc` command which is brought to us by TypeScript.
-TypeScript is already installed, therefore we don't need to install everything.
+In this script we are going to use the `tsc` command which is brought to us by `TypeScript`. `TypeScript` is already installed, therefore we don't need to install everything.
 In this case we want to `tsc` to pick up the `tsconfig.prod.json` configuration.
 To do so we use the `--project` flag.

    ```
    "tsc --project tsconfig.prod.json"